agabor/docs/_includes/cloudcode/cloud-code-advanced.md

 Like we've seen in Cloud Code, it's also possible to run some code after an object has been saved using a webhook.
 The parameters sent to your webhook are the same as for `beforeSave` triggers but we'll repeat them here for clarity.

 *   **master**: True if the master key was used and false otherwise.
-*   **user**: If set, this will contain the Parse User who made the request, in our REST API format.
+*   **user**: If set, this will contain the MSG User who made the request, in our REST API format.
 *   **installationId**: If available, the installationId which made the request.
-*   **object**: For triggers, this will contain the Parse Object, in our REST API format.
+*   **object**: For triggers, this will contain the MSG Object, in our REST API format.
 For example: `{ "className": "TestObject", "foo": "bar" }`.
 *   **triggerName**: "afterSave"

 No response is required for `afterSave` triggers.

 Let's take the same example we created in Cloud Code [in the last chapter](#cloud-code-aftersave-triggers); keeping track of the number of comments on a blog post.
-But instead of storing the number in our Parse database, we'll store the count in a separate data source accessible by our Rails app.
+But instead of storing the number in our MSG database, we'll store the count in a separate data source accessible by our Rails app.
 This could be useful if you're storing data that will be used to run custom analysics instead of being served to your users through a client.

 ```ruby
 # We need to disable CSRF protection for webhooks to work.
 Instead we